 - If you notice an animal panting or off-form try to remove it from the pen as it will act as a source of infection for other animals.

 - When you buy in animals try to isolate them for a few weeks until you are happy they are not incubating infection.

 - Ensure the calf receives enough colostrum

 Vaccinating cattle before they get pneumonia can be a very effective way of controlling disease.
 The vaccine stimulates the animal’s immune system to produce antibodies.
 These antibodies help the animal to fight infection when they encounter it.
-Bovipast RSP is unique because it provides protection against both viral and bacterial pneumonia.
+Bovipast RSP provides protection against both viral and bacterial pneumonia.
 It provides protection against two viral causes of pneumonia, RSV and PI3 viruses and the bacterium Mannheimia haemolytica.
 Calves can be vaccinated from two weeks of age.
 The vaccination program is two shots four weeks apart.
 A booster dose should be given before the next period of risk.
-Bovipast contains a unique iron regulated protein (IRP) system.
+Bovipast contains iron regulated protein antigens.
 Bacteria need iron to multiply and survive in the lungs.
 The IRP’s in Bovipast reduce the risk of these pasteurella bacteria multiplying.
 Bovipast can be administered at the same time as Bovilis IBR Marker Live.

 Compatible with Bovilis IBR Marker Live

 Vaccination with Bovilis IBR Marker Live at the same time as Bovilis Bovipast RSP may be required where IBR involvement has been detected on a farm or where the risk of introduction of the disease is high i.e. purchasing stock or animals returning from shows or sales.
 The compatibility of Bovilis Bovipast RSP and Bovilis IBR Marker Live has been proven in a challenge study.